FAQ: Our New Weekend Lineup

 What about The Big Broadcast?

-The Big Broadcast isn't the same without Rich here, so the irreplaceable show had its final broadcast on WFUV on June 25, 2017, which included the special, two-hour tribute, Remembering Rich.
-While WFUV will no longer be airing The Big Broadcast, it is not going to disappear.
-WFUV and the Fordham University Library are working to preserve Rich’s archives and his legacy, and to eventually make the shows available to the public.
-We're in the very early stages of this process, and it will take time, funding, and human resources.
+The Big Broadcast had its final broadcast on WFUV on June 25, 2017, which included the special, two-hour tribute, Remembering Rich.
+While WFUV no longer airs The Big Broadcast, the station and the Fordham University Library are working to preserve Rich Conaty’s legacy, with the goal of making the archive available online.
 As that happens, we’ll be sure to update you.